-If you have photocopies of your passport, credit cards, driver’s license, health-insurance information, and other important travel documents it will be easier to replace the originals should the need arise.
+If you have photocopies of your passport, credit cards, driver’s license, health-insurance information, and other important travel documents it will be much easier to replace the originals should the need arise.
 With a copy of your passport for example, you can go to the nearest embassy and have that document reissued much more quickly.
 Any copy of your passport will show the number that was issued when you applied for it, which can eliminate a lot of problems when it comes time to get a new one.
 It also makes it a lot easier to prove that you are who you say you are when both leaving and arriving at various destinations.

 If you lose your credit cards you'll want to contact the bank or company that issued it as soon as possible.
 When making copies of your cards, be sure you get images of both the front and back.
 Often times, the back contains contact information for your bank, including a telephone number to use if you need to reach customer service when a problem occurs.
-It is important that you contact these institutions as quickly as possible to cancel the cards and get any unauthorized purchases removed from the account.
+It is important that you contact these institutions as quickly as you can to cancel the cards and get any unauthorized purchases removed from the account.
 Thieves can do a lot damage to your credit in a short amount of time, so it is essential that you deal with the missing cards in a timely fashion.

 Make Photocopies Before Leaving Home

-Even if you’re in a last-minute rush to prepare for a trip, don’t forget to make copies of the first page of your passport, the front and back of your credit cards, and details about any medicines you need to take on a regular basis.
+Even if you’re in a last-minute rush to prepare for a trip, don’t forget to make copies of the first page of your passport, the front and back of your credit cards, and details about any medicines you need to take while you are traveling.
 Also, if you must take a written copy of your passwords and personal ID numbers for the credit cards don’t keep them with the photocopies.
 This will prevent that information from falling into the wrong hands, which could happen if all of the information is stored in the same place.